sumeyraozugur/Turkcell-Bootcamp-HW/HW9/README.md

-## Trip App
+## 🪽Trip App🪽
-<b>Explanation:</b> Firebase Form App.
+<b>Explanation:🐣</b> Firebase Form App.
 Users can view and delete the forms they have entered.

 <div>
 <table>